janeshin059/Finding-the-best-Sillicon-Vally-HBO-seasons/README.md

 -but in Season 4, Game of Thrones has delayed its air schedule.
--So people doesn't want to pay $15 for watching only Sillicon Vally. before, with the same amount of money they can watch two popular TV shows. but since Game of Thrones was delayed they can only watch one TV show.
+-So people doesn't want to pay $15 for watching only Sillicon Vally. before, with the same amount of money they can watch two popular TV shows. but since Game of Thrones was delayed they can only watch one TV show- so they didn't paid for the channel.